Tjstretchalot/lonelypsc/README.md

   websocket protocol, which will allow users of the library to decide to skip the other authorization handshakes within the websocket if there is another way to confirm the packets are from the same sender (i.e., TLS), plus making certain DoS attacks more difficult

+- broadcasters should transmit an explicit indication for compressors they do not want to use anymore during rotate_compressor